SaberArtoriaFan/UnityEditorWindowDIY/README.md

 ## 🔧 Compatibility

 This codebase is based on Unity version 6000.1.0b2, tested with Unity 2021.
-In theory, **MonoHook** should support any Unity version compatible with Mono.
+In theory, **MonoHook** should support any Unity version compatible with it

 ---

 ## 🔮 Future Plans
-We aim to enhance the tool to support additional editor UI modifications, including:
+i aim to enhance the tool to support additional editor UI modifications, including:

 - More hooks for advanced customization.
 - Enhanced compatibility with newer Unity versions.